Richard Linton (educator): Kansas State University

 On February 14, 2022, Linton became the President of Kansas State University.
 The priorities of his term include driving statewide economic growth, strengthening university-industry partnerships, and revitalizing the university's facilities and enrolment.
 One of his most ambitious targets, inspired by a challenge from the Kansas Board of Regents, was to help create 3,000 new jobs and generate a $3 billion economic impact for Kansas by 2030.

 In August 2023, Linton announced to the university community that he had been diagnosed with throat and tongue cancer.
 He subsequently received daily treatments from the University of Kansas Cancer Center.
 During his absence, Marshall Stewart, senior vice president and chief of staff, stood in for him in the university's decision-making activities and represented him at university events.
 On October 13, 2023, Linton's cancer treatments were completed and he returned to his campus residence, saying, "I am planning to conduct much of my work from the Pres Res as I regain my strength."

 Despite his health challenges, President Linton launched a strategic plan, titled "Next-Gen K-State", plan focused on expanding access, growing research, and deepening the University's impact across Kansas.
 In 2024, Kansas State University surpassed 20,000 in total enrolment and welcomed its largest freshman class in nine years, which Linton celebrated in his 2024 address to the community.

+From July 2024 through June 2025, Linton was the sixth highest paid employee of the state of Kansas, with a reported salary of $713,000.